famedfeya/famed_blog/README.md

-The opinions expressed here represent my own and not those of my employer.
+## DISCLAIMER & LEGAL

+All opinions expressed here and on my social media profiles are solely mine and do not reflect those of my employer.
+Retweets and mentions of products do not constitute endorsement of any position, product, or service.
 In addition, my thoughts and opinions change from time to time.
-I consider this a necessary consequence of having an open mind.

 ## Acknowledgement

-UI Template is based on https://github.com/thelehhman/plainwhite-jekyll
+The UI Template is based on https://github.com/thelehhman/plainwhite-jekyll

 ## License